jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 When a new entity is created, it must be constructed with a class factory method that includes the `RootEventHandler rootEventHandler`.
 This handler is later used by the entity to raise events to its parent/ancestor root aggregate when they originate from the entity.

-> Instantiating an entity using a constructor directly is not permitted from outside of the aggregate root.
+> Instantiating an entity using a constructor directly is not permitted from outside the aggregate root.

 This class factory is unlikely to be given any additional parameters that are mandatory to construct the entity since the data it will need will likely come from the domain events that are relayed to it from the aggregate.